scalate/scalate/scalate-website/src/documentation/_scaml-reference.md

 When a Scalate template is rendered, the caller can pass an attribute map which the template in charge of rendering.
-To bind the attribute to a Scala variable, a Scaml template uses the hyphen character followed by a ampersand character and then a scala variable declaration statement.
+To bind the attribute to a Scala variable, a Scaml template uses the hyphen character followed by an at sign and then a Scala variable declaration statement.

 For example To define an attribute use the following declaration {pygmentize:: scaml}